puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 special characters.
 There are however usecases where it is important to have detailed control over escapes.

 The set of allowed escapes are fixed to: t, s, r, n, $, and L (as shown earlier).
-The 'L' is special in that it allows the end of lines to be escaped (with the effect of joining them)
+The 'L' is special in that it allows the end of lines to be escaped (with the effect of joining them).
+The 'L' automatically handles line endings with carriage return/ line feed combinations.
+(In case it is not obvious: You can not insert an \L in the text).
+Here is an example:

     $a = @(END/L)
     First line, \